Hugo-SEQUIER/docs-trophe/docs/vision.md

 - **Security and Transparency:** Implement robust security measures and transparent protocols to protect user data and foster trust within the platform.

-- **Community Empowerment:** Cultivate a vibrant community of developers, entrepreneurs, and enthusiasts who contribute to and benefit from the Trophe ecosystem, driving continuous innovation and improvement.
+- **Community Empowerment:** Cultivate a vibrant community of developers, entrepreneurs, and enthusiasts who contribute to and benefit from the Trophē ecosystem, driving continuous innovation and improvement.

 - **Sustainable Innovation:** Focus on creating sustainable technological solutions that not only advance AI and blockchain capabilities but also consider the social and economic impacts on the broader society.